 Traditional gender roles date back to the past but are still very much present.
-Women, not men, were the ones who were expected to give up a career in order to stay home and raise the family.
+Women, not men, were the ones who were expected to give up their career in order to stay home and raise the family.
 While not clearly stated, this is still expected today.
-These accepted roles could affect how women in STEM view their careers.
+These accepted roles still affect how women in STEM view their careers.
 Some might ask: “Isn’t it my role to be with my child rather than at work?”
-And once they assume the role of stay-at-home mother, career opportunities could pass them by.
+And once they assume the role of a stay-at-home mother, career opportunities could pass them by.

 In some countries, the U.S. for example, there are no strict laws concerning maternity leave.
-This lack of support , in turn, adversely affects women in STEM.
+This lack of support, in turn, adversely affects women in STEM.
 It also continues the concept of vertical segregation: the limit placed on genders to attain specific levels of responsibility.
 The responsibilities of motherhood and the lack of support lead to less opportunities for career advancement for women.
 In the end, new mothers might be left with a difficult choice: a career or a family.

 What the Studies Say about the “Penalty for Motherhood”

-A study done by the Universities of Bath and Turin followed 262 male and female scientists over a 10-year period.
+Another study done by the Universities of Bath and Turin followed 262 male and female scientists over a 10-year period.
 It analyzed their citations (how often their work is quoted by other researchers), publications, and funding opportunities.
 The research showed a clear “motherhood penalty”.
 Female scientists with young children were far behind the number of citations, funding opportunities, and publications of their male counterparts.
 This could be due to many factors, including lack of time to travel to conferences, less time for research, and less opportunities for collaborative work.
 All of these are necessary for women to further their careers.

 How Can Academia Solve this Problem?

 There has been some progress in gender equality over the past decade.
 However, academia still needs to work to solve the problem of gender disparity in the STEM fields.
-Virginia Valian, a psychologist at the City University of New York, sees the issues of gender disparity and the penalty for motherhood a structural problem.
+Virginia Valian, a psychologist at the City University of New York, sees the issues of gender disparity and the penalty for motherhood as a structural problem.
 Fortunately, with more studies being done, more solutions are being presented.

 These solutions include: